eshanbehal/Flickr-Browser-App/readme.md

 4. ending today with setting up the layout interface of my app by using various widgets like cardview, scrollbar view , textview , imageview etc.

+5. forgot to add also used the concept of the nesting linear layouts with the Photo detail ativity. and also added various features to the widgets by changing their attributes like layout weight etc.